JEFworks-Lab/jefworks-lab.github.io/_posts/2024-04-11-stalign-at-single-cell-resolution.md

 ---
-title: Aligning two images from different modalities of the same tissue at single-cell resolution with STalign
+title: Cross modality image alignment at single cell resolution with STalign
 layout: post
 comments: false
 tags: [python, tutorial, spatial transcriptomics]
 ---

+# Aligning fluorescence and histological images from the same tissue section at single-cell resolution with `STalign`

 Computational methods frequently apply mathematical models tailored to address specific problems.
 In our recent paper ["STalign: Alignment of spatial transcriptomics data using diffeomorphic metric mapping"](https://www.nature.com/articles/s41467-023-43915-7), we presented a computational method called STalign that builds on the mathematics of large deformation diffeomorphic metric mapping (LDDMM) to structurally align spatial transcriptomics data.
 In our paper as well as via various tutorials, we demonstrate how to structurally align:
 * [two MERFISH spatial transcriptomics datasets of corodonal sections of the mouse brain from different animals](https://jef.works/STalign/notebooks/merfish-merfish-alignment.html)